 We extend credit to our customers for a significant portion of our sales.
 We are subject to the risk that our customers may not pay for the products they have purchased or may pay at a slower rate than we have historically experienced.
-This risk is heightened during periods of global or industry-specific economic downturn or uncertainty, during periods of rising interest rates or, in the case of public sector customers, during periods of budget constraints.
+These risks are heightened during periods of global or industry-specific economic downturn or uncertainty, during periods of rising interest rates or, in the case of public sector customers, during periods of budget constraints or budget cuts.
+Further, evolving product delivery models, such as multi-year subscriptions, may result in prolonged risk as customer terms extend in duration.
 Significant failures of customers to timely pay all amounts due to us could adversely affect our business, results of operations or cash flows.